plone/pastanaga-angular/README.md

 In Pastanaga 2+, we prefix all modules with `Pa`: `ButtonModule` becomes `PaButtonModule`.

 ### Components common properties
-Pastanaga now contains some useful enums for properties configuring several components:
+Pastanaga now contains some useful types for properties configuring several components:
 - `Kind`: primary | secondary | destructive | inverted
 - `Size`: tee-shirt size going from `small` to `xxlarge`.
 Not all sizes are available for all components